-GENERAL STUDENT INTERN (7131A, 7131B) Grades 11-12, 1st or 2nd Sem., One-fourth Credit.
+GENERAL STUDENT CAREER INTERN (7131A, 7131B) Grade 12, 1st & 2nd Sem., One-half Credit.
 Prerequisite: Staff Recommended

-This course is available to a limited number of students who want to gain experience in the career field which they intend to pursue after high school.
-Students must submit an application for acceptance in the program to the counselor during the registration process in grade 10.
-Students must locate and arrange their own placements as well as provide their own transportation.
-This course is graded as pass or fail.
-This course may be taken repeatedly for elective credit.
+This course is available to a limited number of students who want to gain experience in a career field which they are interested in pursuing after high school.
+Students must submit an application for acceptance in the program to the counselor during the registration process in grade 11.
+Students will choose their internship placement from a list of cooperating businesses.
+During the first five weeks of the course students will complete the workforce readiness skills curriculum.
+Students will be required to serve three hours a week in their internship.
+Students will be responsible for their own transportation.